AI Security Best Practices for 2026

 AI governance isn't sexy.
 But you know what's less sexy?
 Regulatory fines and lawsuits.

 The regulatory landscape for AI is evolving fast.
-The EU AI Act, various US state laws, industry-specific regulations—it's a lot to keep track of.
+The EU AI Act, various US state laws, industry-specific regulationsâit's a lot to keep track of.
 And the penalties for non-compliance are steep.

 Document Everything

 When (not if) you get audited or face a legal challenge, you'll need to explain how your AI works.
 "The neural network just does it" is not an acceptable answer.
+Regulators and judges want to understand the decision-making process.
+If you can't explain it, you're in trouble.

 Follow NIST AI Risk Management Framework guidelines.
 They're comprehensive and widely accepted.
+They provide a structured approach to documenting AI systems, assessing risks, and implementing controls.

 Establish Ethical Guidelines

 Your AI should align with your company's values.
 Define what's acceptable and what's not.
+This isn't just about complianceâit's about doing the right thing.

 Write this down.
 Make it official policy.
 Train your team on it.
+These aren't theoretical questionsâthey're practical issues you'll face.

 Regular Compliance Audits

 Don't wait for regulators to come knocking.
 Be proactive.
+Find and fix compliance issues before they become legal problems.

 Stakeholder Accountability

 Who's responsible when your AI makes a mistake?
 You need clear accountability.
+Ambiguity here leads to problems.
+When something goes wrong, everyone points fingers and nothing gets fixed.

 The Hard Truth About AI Security